yzyyxxqm/QSH/docs/tutorial/1_get_started.md

         > 💡 For faster installation speed, consider installing [uv](https://github.com/astral-sh/uv) and run `uv pip install -r requirements.txt` instead.
     - Option 2: Exact package versions, the aggressive way.

-        > [!CAUTION]
-        > It assumes your Linux server to have cuda version 12, which can be less flexible than option 1.
+        > ⚠️ It assumes your Linux server to have cuda version 12, which can be less flexible than option 1.

         Install [uv](https://github.com/astral-sh/uv), then: